D Company (2013 film): Filming

 Oru Bolivian Diary 1995, the first short in the series, started its filming in May 2012 in Hyderabad.
 Its second schedule of filming started on 7 June and the film was shot extensively in Muthanga near Sultan Battery.
 Major parts were shot in about 10 days.
 Several locals from Wayanad district and about 20 police officers from the state police force were also part of the film.
 About the film, M. Padmakumar says, "It's an action film in the sense that an element of suspense is retained throughout and the film is essentially a thriller.
 It doesn't mean that the film is full of firearm fights and stunt sequences."

-Gangs of Vadakkumnathan is the second film in the series.
-The segment began filming on 20 August 2012 and was shot from Thrissur, Bangalore and Mangalore.
+Gangs of Vadakkumnathan, directed by Diphan and written by Anoop Menon, was one of the anthology's segments.

 The third segment was titled Diya.
 Fahadh Faasil plays a doctor in the film.
 The shoot for Diya will start on 20 May.
 In June 2013, Bhama stated that she starred in the segment directed by Vinod Vijayan, where she is paired with Fahadh Faasil.
 Tanushree Ghosh said that she will portray the role of a trainee Assistant Commissioner of Police in Vinod Vijayan's featurette.
 Praveen B Menon was the production controller of this film.

+Reception

+Paresh C. Palicha of Rediff.com wrote that D Company was "just average", while noting that Day of Judgement was the most interesting of the three segments.

+A critic from The Times of India gave the film 2.5 out of 5 stars and wrote that the anthology had traces of strong cinematic moments despite its shortcomings.